malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 published: false
 ---

-Memoization in computer programs is a relly simple concept.
-It's a optimization technique where a computer program return a cached result when the same input occurs again.
-It's essencial when working with heavy calculation algorithms or time consuption functions.
+Memoization in computer programs is a really simple concept.
+It's an optimization technique where a computer program returns a cached result when the same input occurs again.
+It's essential when working with heavy calculation algorithms or time consuming functions.
 It basically works like this:

 * Something calls a function
 * Function performs calculation